raisercostin/jedio/README.md

 ## ToDo
 - [x] ignore ssl validation
 - [ ] copy meta info
-  - [ ] for UrlLocations entire header and other details with suffix: `-meta1.json`, `-meta2.json`, etc.
+  - [ ] for UrlLocations entire header and other details with suffix: `.meta.json`, `-1.meta.json`, etc.
   - [ ] other copy operation could describe the source of file?
 - [ ] detect if a specific error is thrown multiple times and stop
   - [ ] https - "javax.net.ssl.SSLHandshakeException: java.security.cert.CertificateException: No subject alternative DNS name matching revomatico.com found."
+- [ ] stop redirects in crawler - we will search for them in meta.json

 ### Maven